ypomortsev/ccss2edr/README.md

 # ccss2edr

 This tool converts Argyll .ccss (Colorimeter Calibration Spectral Set) files to the X-Rite .edr format.

-The motivation is to possibly get more accurate color calibration with the Dell UltraSharp Color Calibration Solution by feeding it a more accurate backlight spectrum profile instead of a generic W-LED or RG-LED profile.
+The motivation is to get more accurate color calibration using the i1Display Pro (i1d3) colorimeter in software that uses the X-Rite SDK, like Calman or X-Rite i1Profiler.
+The SDK ships with some generic EDRs that may not accurately match the spectral distribution of your display.
+Converting a .ccss correction file for your specific device (for example, from the [DisplayCAL corrections database](https://colorimetercorrections.displaycal.net/)) and replacing the generic EDR should yield better results.

 ## Usage